 Chapter 13 bankruptcy allows you to redeem your car the same way Chapter 7 bankruptcy does.
 Only Chapter 13 comes with an exception that you cannot redeem your car if you used the loan money to buy a car within 910 days before filing for bankruptcy.
 If this does not apply to you, then you can redeem your car by paying the market value of the car.
 However, in this case, the court approves that you can pay the amount in installments that can be extended up to 5 years maximum.

 Try to negotiate with the lender after filing for bankruptcy

 Some lenders are willing to negotiate on loan term repayments after a bankruptcy is filed.
 You can meet your lender to agree to new terms and the lender can work out on new terms.
-He can choose to reduce your interest rate or the monthly payments.
+They may choose to reduce your interest rate or the monthly payments.
 You can also agree to negotiate on the loan balance.
-However, a lender can only agree to meet you for negotiations if the value of the loan balance is more that the current value of the car.
+However, a lender can only agree to meet you for negotiations if the value of the loan balance is more than the current value of the car.